 Students may reserve campus spaces for student organization and academic activities.
-Contact the receptionist at the reception desk in the Administration Building and the facilities manager to obtain information about space availability and fees.
+Contact the Solution Center in the Administration Building or the facilities manager to obtain information about space availability and fees.

 SCHOOL CLOSURES

 The school reserves the right to close during inclement weather, natural disasters, and emergency situations, and students will not be considered absent under these conditions.
 Instructors will cover any missed material to ensure completion of the entire program.